paintparty/bling/README.md

 If you [set a valid `BLING_MOOD` env var](#enhanced-contrast), the theme of the `hifi` output will be `Alabaster Light` or `Alabaster Dark`.

-You can choose <a href="https://github.com/paintparty/fireworks?tab=readme-ov-file#theming" target="_blank">one of the other available themes ↗</a> by following the instructions in the Fireworks readme and <a href="https://github.com/paintparty/fireworks?tab=readme-ov-file#step-3" target="_blank">setting up a `config.edn` on your system ↗</a>.
+You can choose <a href="https://github.com/paintparty/fireworks?tab=readme-ov-file#theming" target="_blank">one of the other available themes ↗</a> by following the instructions in the Fireworks readme and <a href="https://github.com/paintparty/fireworks?tab=readme-ov-file#step-3" target="_blank">setting up a `config.edn` on your system ↗, with a corresponding `BLING_CONFIG` env var</a>.
 This config will also let you control many other aspects of the formatting with the `hifi` output.

 <br>